Canton of Zug: History

 Near the southern shore of the lake of Ägeri is the site of the Battle of Morgarten, won by the Swiss in 1315.
 In this battle the powerful Habsburgs were defeated.
 The hamlet of Morgarten (Municipality of Oberägeri) borders the canton of Schwyz and is home to the Morgarten Battle Monument (de).
 The actual battlefield is just across the border in the hamlet of Schornen (Municipality of Sattel) in the canton of Schwyz.

 During the 1798 French Invasion its inhabitants opposed the invading army until the collapse of the Ancien Regime.
 The canton formed part of the Tellgau and was later a district of the large canton of the Waldstätten in the French supported Helvetic Republic.
 The canton of Waldstätten also included what are today the cantons of Schwyz, Lucerne, Unterwalden and Uri.

-Figure 1 wears a traditional costume of the canton of Zug.
+Figure 1 (on the far left) wears a traditional costume of the canton of Zug.

 In 1803, under the Act of Mediation, the canton of Zug regained its independence as a separate canton.
 The constitution of 1814 abolished public assemblies (Landsgemeinde), which had existed in the canton since 1376.
 In 1845 the canton of Zug became a member of the Sonderbund and participated in the war of 1847 which was lost to the Swiss Confederation.
 In 1848 the remaining functions of the Landsgemeinde were abolished.
 Both in 1848 and in 1874 the canton voted against the federal constitutions.
 The constitution of 1876 was amended in 1881, and replaced by a new one in 1894.